Electric Trucks: Where They Make Sense

 Battery electric commercial vehicles are here today and are a growing alternative to traditional diesel, alternative fuel, and hybrid powertrains.
 Electric trucks are a daily staple of media, conferences, factual research, and hype.
 Opinions vary considerably about whether this technology is a viable alternative to traditional diesel powertrains.

-There are some common themes/arguments both for and against electric Class 3 through 8 commercial vehicles.
+There are some common themes/arguments both for and against Class 3 through 8 commercial battery electric vehicles.
 They fall into several broad categories: weight issues, cost issues, and charging/electric grid issues.

 More specifically here are the 10 common themes or arguments both for and against electric trucks.